Last updated on January 31, 2023 by Wandering our World

 Feeling Active?
 You’ve Come To The Right Place!

 The awesome thing about Rodrigues is that it can cater to two different holiday makers – both the laid back tourists that want to enjoy the beach with a cocktail in their hand, but also the active types that want to be adventurous and explore!

 Port Mathurin is a great base for the active holidaymaker, and kitesurfing, mountain-biking, and hiking are all activities that are becoming more popular on the island.

-Rodrigues has two of the best kitesurfing spots in the Indian Ocean – Le Morne and Bella Mare.
+Rodrigues has some of the best kitesurfing spots in the Indian Ocean.
 Never tried the sport before?
 Don’t worry, you can learn to kitesurf at one of the kitesurfing schools on Rodrigues – you can be a complete beginner but still be on the waves the first day.